dataluscorp/browser/toolkit/components/telemetry/docs/collection/custom-pings.rst

 .. important::

-    Every new or changed data collection in Firefox needs a `data collection review <https://wiki.mozilla.org/Firefox/Data_Collection>`__ from a Data Steward.
+    Every new or changed data collection in Datalus needs a `data collection review <https://wiki.mozilla.org/Datalus/Data_Collection>`__ from a Data Steward.

 Submission constraints
 ----------------------